JosephLeger/Workflow_ChIP-like/README.md

 # Workflow Step by Step
 ### 0. Preparing the reference
 This step only needs to be carried out during the first alignment.
-The genome or transcriptome once indexed can be reused as a reference for subsequent alignments.
+The genome once indexed can be reused as a reference for subsequent alignments.
 First, you need to download reference genome FASTA file and annotaion GTF file in the Genome folder.
 ```
 # Example with mouse genome from Ensembl.org
 wget https://ftp.ensembl.org/pub/release-108/fasta/mus_musculus/dna/Mus_musculus.GRCm39.dna_sm.primary_assembly.fa.gz
 wget https://ftp.ensembl.org/pub/release-108/gtf/mus_musculus/Mus_musculus.GRCm39.108.gtf.gz
 ```
-Then, create a directory for the reference and use provided scripts from the scripts/refindex folder of this repository.
+Then, create a directory for the reference and use provided scripts from the ./script/refindex folder of this repository.

 Syntax : ```sh Bowtie2_refindex.sh <FASTA> <build_name>```
 ```bash